dialog-semiconductor/BLE_SDK6_examples/connectivity/coexistance_demo/Readme.md

 	<figcaption>Fig. 6: Priority on BLE advertising events along 24G activity</figcaption>
 </figure>

-Since we have applied the rule for prioritizing BLE advertising events and asserted the **24G EIP** (emulating a request from the 24G device) the **BLE PRIO** pin is asserted to indicate to the 24G device not to transmit since an advertising BLE event is ongoing (the **BLE PRIO** signal will be asserted regardless if the **24G_EIP** is asserted or not).
+Since we have applied the rule for prioritizing BLE advertising events and asserted the **24G EIP** (emulating a request from the 24G device by connecting this pin to GND by Button maybe) the **BLE PRIO** pin is asserted to indicate to the 24G device not to transmit since an advertising BLE event is ongoing (the **BLE PRIO** signal will be asserted regardless if the **24G_EIP** is asserted or not).
 The **BLE PRIO** signal remains asserted as long as the Radio events are ongoing and de-asserts as soon as the BLE device is done with the radio.
 The **BLE EIP** signal always asserts during a radio event regardless the rules applied and envelopes the entire BLE radio activity.
 As far as the debugging signals, **DEBUG A** is asserted when there is a request from the 24G device and de-asserted if the BLE radio is **NOT** overruled.
-The **Events** trace is an indication of the current consumed from the device while advertising (the 3 bumps on the trace depict the TX/RX activity of the device while advertising). **DEBUG B** signal indicates that there is a request from an external 24G device in order to send data.
+The **Events**(You can check it by connecting a pin to J20.2,On DA1453x devkit use the PMM2) trace is an indication of the current consumed from the device while advertising (the 3 bumps on the trace depict the TX/RX activity of the device while advertising). **DEBUG B** signal indicates that there is a request from an external 24G device in order to send data.

 2. ### Priority on 24G packets while advertising
 The current trace demonstrates the state of signals when there is no rule for prioritizing BLE advertising events.
 This means that either data packets are prioritised or no valid rule is applied for prioritizing BLE events.